f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

-Once the inclusion proposal is filed, the application will enter a reviewing process where F-Droid staff look into the applications source code and determine whether the it fits for inclusion (and when it's not, determine all necessary steps to make it so).
+Once the inclusion proposal is filed, the application will enter a reviewing process where F-Droid staff look into the applications source code and determine whether it fits for inclusion (and when it's not, determine all necessary steps to make it so).

 As F-Droid is a software repository which promises users free software,